tholman/dom-animator/readme.md

 # Dom Animator

-A nifty JavaScript library, used to show small ascii animations within comments in your dom.
+A nifty JavaScript library, used to show small ASCII animations within comments in your dom.
 It's a little easter egg for anyone inspecting your code.
 Nothing more, nothing less.

 ### Instructions